Keir Starmer sacks shadow transport minister who backed rail strikes

 - Published

-Labour leader Sir Keir Starmer has sacked his junior shadow transport minister who joined striking rail workers on a picket line.
+Labour leader Sir Keir Starmer has sacked a junior shadow transport minister who joined striking rail workers on a picket line.

-Ilford South MP Sam Tarry attended the protest at London's Euston station despite Sir Keir saying his frontbench MPs should stay away.
+Ilford South MP Sam Tarry attended the protest at London's Euston station despite Sir Keir calling on his frontbench MPs to stay away.

-Speaking to reporters, Mr Tarry said "any Labour MP" would have "absolute solidarity with striking workers".

 Labour said he had been fired for making unauthorised media appearances.

+Mr Tarry said he had been "standing shoulder to shoulder in solidarity with striking workers".

-In a statement the party said Labour would "always stand up for working people fighting for better pay, terms and conditions at work".
+In a statement Labour said it would "always stand up for working people fighting for better pay, terms and conditions at work".

 "This isn't about appearing on a picket line.
-Members of the frontbench sign up to collective responsibility.
+Members of the front bench sign up to collective responsibility.
 That includes media appearances being approved and speaking to agreed frontbench positions.

 "As a government in waiting, any breach of collective responsibility is taken extremely seriously and for these reasons Sam Tarry has been removed from the frontbench."

+Both Tory leadership candidates are talking tough on cracking down on strike action - and Sir Keir Starmer knows he needs to win over Tory voters at the next general election.

+But Labour distancing itself from striking workers and unions risks alienating its traditional support base and the left of the party - and it needs support from all corners to get into government.

-Trains services have been disrupted throughout the day after 40,000 rail workers in protest at pay, pensions and working conditions.
+Train services have been disrupted throughout the day after 40,000 rail workers walked out in protest at pay, pensions and working conditions.

-Negotiations between the RMT union and Network Rail have failed to find a solution to the dispute.
+Negotiations between the RMT union - which is not affiliated to Labour - the TSSA and Network Rail have failed to find a solution to the dispute.

 Several Labour MPs have expressed support for the strikes including five junior frontbenchers.

-Talking to the BBC on Wednesday morning, Mr Tarry said he was "here as a shadow transport minister backing transport workers who are on strike" and "backing the travelling public".
+Talking to the BBC this morning, Mr Tarry said he was "here as a shadow transport minister backing transport workers who are on strike" and "backing the travelling public".

 Asked if he should be on the picket line he said "any Labour MP, any Labour member, will have absolute solidarity with striking workers."